gvwilson/sensibleadventures/santas/santas.md

 </section>
 <section markdown="1">

-## Episode 4: In Which Introductions are Finally Made and Explanations Finally Given
+## Episode 4: In Which Some Introductions are Made and Some Explanations Finally Given

 Zombies and mummies are similar in many ways---the shambling gait, the moaning,